HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 Forks & Shovels

-Reinforcement Gussets on “Big Bertha”
+Reinforcement Gussets on Gulland

-(Big Bertha pictured)
+Broadforks (Big Bertha pictured)

-(PLEASE NOTE: A Broadfork is NOT a substitute for a “digging bar” or a pickaxe or mattock…if you are performing Initial Tillage [breaking sod] on heavy soils, or have large rocks/roots to pry out, a Broadfork is not the correct tool for immediate full-depth penetration.
+PLEASE NOTE: A Broadfork is NOT a substitute for a “digging bar” or a pickaxe or mattock…if you are performing Initial Tillage [breaking sod] on heavy soils, or have large rocks/roots to pry out, a Broadfork is not the correct tool for immediate full-depth penetration.
 The Gusseted Broadforks can be used for Initial tillage, but it is recommended to only go to half-depth on the first “pass”, then go to full depth on a second “pass” over the bed.)

 Testimonial from one of our customers for the Gulland Forge broadforks:

 “We love our Gulland Forge broadfork that we purchased from Earth Tools!
 It has stood the test of time from when we first purchased it in 2014 to lift carrots on our Blasdell channery loam.
-We also use this fork (“Standard” model) for primary tillage in our established high tunnel beds.
+We also use this fork for primary tillage in our established high tunnel beds.
 This tool has taken a lot of weather and use and it is still going strong!
 Last year we purchased 2 Johnny’s® brand broadforks to expand the number of people who can be lifting roots or performing primary tillage at once, but unfortunately the tines bent on both of them within the first week of use.
-We are excited to be returning to Earth tools to purchase 2 new Gulland broadforks which we know will perform well in our tough, rocky soil, and this time we got the “gusseted” models for enhanced strength.
-Thanks, Earth Tools!
+We are excited to be returning to Earth tools to purchase 2 new Gulland broadforks which we know will perform well in our tough, rocky soil.
+Thanks, Earth Tools! –Lauren at Ironwood Farm, Women-owned farm in Ghent, NY

 For some videos on the proper use of these tools, check out Gulland Forge’s YouTube channel: https://www.youtube.com/user/GullandForge